mr-nahash/mr-nahash/README.md

 Welcome!👋 my name is Fernando Martínez.
-I'am a **Chemistry** Student currently persueing a career in **Scientific Software Development**
+I'am a **Chemistry** Student currently persueing a career in **Scientific Software Development**.
-As someone with a background in science, I'm interested in finding ways to combine my knowledge in science with my programming language skills, to solve socially impactful challenges!
+As someone with a background in science, I'm interested in finding ways to combine my knowledge in science with my programming skills, to solve socially impactful challenges!

 Right now I'm looking for projects to add to my portfolio to showcase my skills as a Software Developer